Data warehouse software, what is it?

 In some cases, data warehouses take advantage of containerization and microservices in the cloud to provide serverless compute architecture so you can be billed based on queries executed rather than virtual servers you licensed.

 A very important distinction between data warehouse technologies is whether they use row or column-based table storage.
 Column-based approaches have distinct performance advantages over row-based stores as your query only touches the columns you are interested in, they are self-indexing to reduce administration costs, and the smaller column objects can take advantage of faster on-processor caches.
-The Avalanche Cloud Data Platform uses an advanced column-based architecture in the cloud and on-premise.
+The Actian Data Platform uses an advanced column-based architecture in the cloud and on-premise.

 Below are suggested considerations for making your data warehouse selection: